-I have used this site (so far) to share schemes of work, lessons and resources for art lessons, so I thought it could be useful to share how I go about creating those schemes of work in the first place.
+I have used this site (so far) to share art schemes of work, art lesson plans and teacher resources for art lessons, so I thought it could be useful to share how I go about creating those schemes of work in the first place.
 By ‘scheme of work’, I mean an overview or plan for a series of art and design lessons.

 Firstly, I think it should be made clear that there is no right or wrong way to create a scheme of work for art.
 The way the scheme of work looks, how it is presented and how detailed it is, should be up to you.